 I tend to leave my fellow professionals alone when it comes to their way of inspecting.
 We all do things differently, and while we might have an opinion on how to inspect homes, the vast majority of my peers are professional.

-When you read the press however, it seem as if all Home Inspectors are incompetent.
+When you read the press, however, it seems as if all Home Inspectors are incompetent.
 The truth is actually the reverse.
 In Ontario, Canada in 2014 there were over 200,000 homes sold.
 The real estate industry suggest that 60% of those homes had home inspections.
 That’s 120,000 home inspections.
 The number of lawsuits successfully that prosecuted negligent Home Inspectors in Ontario in 2014, found trawling through CanLii, are….. well….none.

 That’s 0 (zero) negligent Home Inspections out of 120,000.
 Now I don’t want to trivialise the impact of a negligent Home Inspection, but that’s nothing like what we are subjected to by the Media.